Radiation protection and environmental radioactivity

 RADIATION PROTECTION

-No exposure to ionizing radiation, however modest, can be considered risk-free.
-For this reason, in any activity involving risks associated with ionizing radiation it is necessary to guarantee an appropriate system of protection for the individuals involved.
+No exposure to ionizing radiation, however modest, can be considered risk-free, as is the case with any human activity; it is therefore essential to guarantee an appropriate protection system from such exposures.

-In particular, the Inspectorate carries out the investigations and issues to the competent ministries the opinions required by current legislation for the activities of use of ionizing radiation sources, with regard to radiation protection and the safe management of the sources themselves; carries out the assessments of the radiological impact on workers and individuals of the population as well as accident scenarios, as part of the authorization procedures relating to nuclear installations, carrying out its surveillance at nuclear installations and at all installations where subject activities are carried out to the legislative provisions of radiation protection.
+The Inspectorate therefore carries out investigations and issues to the competent ministries the opinions required by current legislation for the activities of use of ionizing radiation sources, with regards to radiation protection and the safe management of the sources themselves; carries out assessments of the radiological impact on workers and individuals of the population as well as accident scenarios, as part of the authorization procedures relating to nuclear installations, carrying out its supervision at nuclear installations and at all installations where subject activities are carried out to the legislative provisions on radiation protection.
+The main investigative activities on nuclear plants include those relating to radiological characterization plans and radiometric verification plans for the removal of materials, as well as the release of areas, buildings and rooms of nuclear plants and remediation activities.

-The Inspectorate also carries out technical assessments and checks on the safety of sources; in the field of radiation protection, he prepares and adopts technical positions and opinions requested by public administrations and private entities and prepares guides.
+The Inspectorate also carries out technical assessments and checks regarding the safety of the sources; develops and disseminates, through guides, also in relation to international standards, good technical standards regarding health protection, prepares and adopts technical positions and opinions requested by Public Administrations and private entities.

-The Inspectorate provides technical and regulatory support to the Civil Protection Authorities in the context of the interventions envisaged following radiological emergencies and specific situations of national importance, also by participating in Prefectural Commissions established by the competent Prefectures, with the carrying out of on-site inspections ; carries out and adopts, from the point of view of the radiation protection of workers and the population, technical investigations and opinions concerning the remediation and safety measures of sites contaminated by radionuclides.
+The Inspectorate provides technical and regulatory support to the Civil Protection Authorities as part of the interventions envisaged following radiological emergencies and specific situations of national importance, also participating in Prefectural Commissions established by the competent Prefectures, carrying out on-site inspections; carries out and adopts, from the point of view of radioprotection of workers and the population, technical investigations and opinions concerning the remediation and safety measures of sites contaminated by artificial and natural radionuclides.

-The ISIN also carries out checks on the monitoring of environmental radioactivity in the areas adjacent to nuclear installations, by updating the data relating to the monitoring of radioactive effluent discharges from nuclear sites in normal operating and emergency conditions, taking care of their systematic collection, evaluation and publication.
+ISIN also carries out checks on the monitoring of environmental radioactivity in the areas surrounding nuclear installations, by updating data relating to monitoring of discharges of radioactive effluents from nuclear sites in normal operating and emergency conditions, taking care of their systematic collection, evaluation and publication.

-It carries out control and surveillance activities regarding exposure, deriving from work activities, to particular natural sources of radiation subject to the legislative provisions of radiation protection.
+It carries out control and supervision activities regarding exposure, deriving from work activities, to particular natural sources of ionizing radiation subject to radiation protection legislative provisions.

-The Inspectorate ensures the functions of National Contact Point in relation to the international control system, provided for by the Code of Conduct of the International Atomic Energy Agency (IAEA) on the subject of protection (safety) and security (security) on sources radioactive as well as on the system of controls on imports and exports of sealed radioactive sources between Member States of the IAEA in accordance with the supplementary Guidance.
-It participates in the activities of international organizations and European Union institutions and provides technical support for the development of national and international standards on radiation protection.
-Inspectorate experts participate in the Examination Commissions for registration in the list of names of qualified experts and authorized doctors, for the expression of the suitability judgment for the technical operation of nuclear plants.
+The Inspectorate ensures the functions of national contact point regarding the international control system, provided for by the Code of Conduct of the International Atomic Energy Agency (IAEA) regarding safety and security on sources radioactive sources as well as on the system of controls on imports and exports of radioactive sources.
+It participates in the activities of international organizations and European Union institutions and provides technical support in the development of national and international standards on radiation protection.

 Environmental radioactivity

 ISIN ensures the surveillance activities of environmental radioactivity required by current legislation.
-Unless there are nuclear accidents (such as that of Chernobyl and Fukushima), radioactivity in the environment has a mainly natural origin and only a small part is of artificial origin.
+Unless there are nuclear accidents, radioactivity in the environment is mainly of natural origin and only a small part is of artificial origin.

-Natural radioactivity is of cosmic origin (cosmic rays) and of terrestrial origin, due to the primordial radionuclides present in the earth's crust since its formation.
+Natural radioactivity is of terrestrial origin, due to primordial radionuclides present in the earth's crust, and of cosmic origin (cosmic rays).

-The main source of exposure of the population to natural radioactivity of terrestrial origin is represented by the decay products of radon, a radioactive gas generated in soils and rocks that accumulates in closed environments (homes, schools, workplaces).
-An additional source of exposure to natural radiation can derive from products or residues from certain industrial sectors where materials containing radionuclides of natural origin (Naturally Occurring Radioactive Material - NORM) are used.
+The main source of exposure of the population to natural radioactivity of terrestrial origin is represented by the decay products of radon, a radioactive gas generated in soils and rocks which is concentrated in closed environments (homes, schools, work environments).
+A further source of exposure to natural radiation can derive from materials containing radionuclides of natural origin (Naturally Occurring Radioactive Material – NORM), which constitute the raw material, product or residue of the production cycle of particular processes and industrial activities, and may lead to a significant increase in the exposure of the population and workers.

-Artificial radioactivity is generated by anthropogenic activities related to the production of nuclear energy, the use of radioactive sources in the medical-diagnostic, industrial and scientific research fields and the production of war material.
-In the environment, artificial radioactivity is largely due to atomic tests in the atmosphere of the 1960s and nuclear accidents, in particular that of Chernobyl in 1986 and that of Fukushima in 2011, which in any case affected Italy to an extremely extreme extent. marginal (Figure 1).
+Artificial radioactivity is generated by anthropic activities linked to the production of nuclear energy, the use of radioactive sources in the medical-diagnostic, industrial and scientific research fields, and the production of war material.
+In the environment, artificial radioactivity is largely due to atomic tests in the atmosphere in the 1960s and nuclear accidents, in particular Chernobyl in 1986 (Figure 1).

 Control of environmental radioactivity

-In our country, the control over environmental radioactivity is regulated by Legislative Decree 101/2020.
-The Ministry of Ecological Transition (formerly the Ministry of the Environment and Land and Sea Protection) exercises control over environmental radioactivity, while the Ministry of Health exercises control over food and beverages for human and animal consumption.
+In our country, the control of environmental radioactivity is regulated by Legislative Decree 101/2020 and subsequent amendments.
+The Ministry of the Environment and Energy Safety exercises control over environmental radioactivity, while the Ministry of Health exercises control over food and drinks for human and animal consumption.

 The set of controls is divided into national and regional surveillance networks.
-The regional networks are managed by the individual regions.
-The national networks are the national RADioactivity Surveillance Network - RESORAD, the ISIN alarm networks (REMRAD and GAMMA) and the alarm network managed by the Ministry of the Interior.
-To these must be added the local surveillance networks of the environmental radioactivity of nuclear plants, managed by the operators of the plants themselves, over which the ISIN performs the institutional control function.
+The regional networks are managed by the individual Regions.
+The national networks are the national RADioactivity Surveillance NETWORK - RESORAD, the automatic networks with ISIN early warning functions (REMRAD and GAMMA) and the alarm network managed by the Ministry of the Interior.
+To these must be added the local surveillance networks of the environmental radioactivity of nuclear plants, managed by the operators of the plants themselves, on which the ISIN carries out the institutional control function.

-RESORAD makes use of the radiometric surveys and measurements of the regional and provincial agencies for the protection of the environment of the National System for the Protection of the Environment (SNPA) and other bodies, institutes and bodies suitably equipped such as the Experimental Zooprophylactic Institutes.
+RESORAD makes use of the radiometric surveys and measurements of the regional and provincial agencies for the protection of the environment (ARPA/APPA) and other suitably equipped bodies, institutes and bodies such as the Experimental Zooprophylactic Institutes.

-ISIN performs the technical coordination functions of RESORAD, collects and disseminates the results of the measurements carried out, manages the new SINRAD web portal (National Information System on Radioactivity) within which a specific section containing data on radioactivity is envisaged. environmental products produced by RESORAD which are transmitted to the European Commission in compliance with current legislation and the Euratom Treaty.
+ISIN carries out the technical coordination functions of RESORAD, collects and disseminates the results of the measurements carried out, manages the new SINRAD web portal (National Radioactivity Information System) within which there is a specific section containing data on radioactivity environmental products produced by RESORAD, which are annually transmitted to the European Commission in compliance with current legislation and the Euratom Treaty.

-The main objective of the network is to monitor the space-time trend of radioactivity in the matrices of the various environmental and food compartments according to guidelines that take into account the European Commission Recommendation 2000/473/Euratom.
+The main objective of the network is to monitor the space-time trend of radioactivity in the matrices of the various environmental and food sectors according to Guidelines that take into account the European Commission Recommendation 2000/473/Euratom.

 In June 1998 the Italian national network was able to detect, through the recording of an anomalous presence of radioactivity in the air, an accident at the Spanish foundry of Algeciras, in which a source of Cesium-137 was melted.
-In March 2011, RESORAD detected the first traces of radioactivity in the environment, Iodine-131, following the accident at the Fukushima nuclear power plant (Figure 2) and the only one, for analytical sensitivity, capable of providing data in environmental and food matrices in the following days.
+In March 2011, it was RESORAD that detected the first traces of radioactivity in the environment, Iodine-131 in atmospheric particulates, following the accident at the Fukushima nuclear power plant (Figure 2) and the only one, in terms of analytical sensitivity, in able to provide data in environmental and food matrices in the days following the event.

-In order to ensure the homogeneity of the surveys, of the sampling and measurement methods, the RESORAD network manual has been drawn up, which collects all the information on the structure, sampling plans, sampling and measurement methods and the flow of data of the network itself.
-In addition to the manual, additional reference documents, survey results and guidelines relating to issues relating to the protection of the population from exposure to ionizing radiation are available.
+In order to ensure the homogeneity of the surveys, sampling and measurement methods, the RESORAD network Manual has been developed, which collects all the information on the structure, the sampling plans, the sampling and measurement methods and the flow of data from the network itself.
+In addition to the manual, further reference documents, results of investigations and guidelines relating to issues concerning the protection of the population from exposure to ionizing radiation are available.

 Radon

 Radon, in the absence of accidental events, represents the main source of exposure to radioactivity of natural origin for the population.
-The World Health Organization, through the International Agency for Research on Cancer (IARC) has evaluated the carcinogenicity of radon since 1988 and has included it in Group 1 of human carcinogens.
-Estimates consolidated for decades worldwide attribute radon to the second cause of lung cancer after tobacco smoke with a risk proportional to the concentration.
+The World Health Organization, through the International Agency for Research on Cancer (IARC), has evaluated the carcinogenicity of radon since 1988 and has included it in Group 1 of human carcinogens.
+Estimates consolidated for decades worldwide attribute to radon the second cause of lung cancer after tobacco smoking with a risk proportional to the concentration.
 Radon is a radioactive gas produced by the decay of uranium, naturally present in soils and rocks with different concentrations depending on their composition.
-The radon emitted from the soils, in a diversified way according to the geology of the territory, is present everywhere in the air we breathe but, while outdoors it disperses and does not reach high concentrations, in closed places (indoor radon - homes, schools, work, buildings in general) accumulates reaching, in some cases, concentrations such as to involve a high risk for health.
+The radon emitted from the soil, in a diversified manner depending on the geology of the area, is present everywhere in the air we breathe but, while it disperses outdoors without reaching high concentrations, in closed places (indoors - homes, schools, work environments , buildings in general) accumulates, reaching, in some cases, concentrations that pose a non-negligible risk to health.
 Some building materials and water are secondary sources of radon.
-Additional causes, such as the construction methods of buildings, with particular reference to the ground connection, and the living habits of the occupants, can affect the presence of radon.
-All these factors, all highly variable, contribute to a highly diversified spatial distribution of indoor radon concentration on the territory, mainly governed by local geolithology.
-Even between single buildings similar and close to each other, it is possible to find a strong difference in the concentration of radon.
+Further causes, such as the methods of construction of buildings, with particular reference to contact with the ground, and the lifestyle habits of the occupants, can affect the presence of radon.
+The set of these factors, all very variable, contributes to a highly diversified spatial distribution of indoor radon concentration across the territory, mainly governed by local geolithology.
+Even between individual buildings that are similar and close to each other, it is possible to find a strong difference in radon concentration.

-In 2020, the Legislative Decree of 31 July 2020, n.
-101 of implementation of the Directive 2013/59 / EURATOM of the European Council, which introduces important innovations in the field of prevention and protection from ionizing radiation, adapting the national legislation to what is foreseen in the European context.
+The Legislative Decree of 31 July 2020 n.
+101 and subsequent amendments, transposing Directive 2013/59/EURATOM of the European Council, introduced important innovations, also for radon, regarding prevention and protection from ionizing radiation, adapting national legislation to what is provided for at European level.

-For the first time in the context of protection from exposure to radon, residential environments (homes) are included in the standard, framed as existing exposure situations like workplaces.
-The maximum reference levels, in terms of the average annual value of the concentration of radon activity in the air, are set at 300 Bq m-3 for workplaces and for existing homes, and at 200 Bq m-3 for homes. built after 31 December 2024.
+For the first time, residential environments (homes) are included in the regulation as part of protection from exposure to radon, classified as existing exposure situations like workplaces.
+The maximum reference levels, in terms of the average annual value of the concentration of radon activity in the air, are set at 300 Bq m-3 for workplaces and existing homes, and at 200 Bq m-3 for homes built after 31 December 2024.
 A reference level in terms of annual effective dose of 6 mSv is also set for workplaces.

-The provisions relating to exposure to radon in the workplace, apply in underground workplaces, in semi-underground workplaces or located on the ground floor within the priority areas (in which it is estimated that the average annual concentration of radon in the air exceeds the reference level in a significant number of buildings), in specific types of workplaces identified by the National Radon Action Plan, and in spas.
+The provisions relating to exposure to radon in the workplace apply to underground workplaces, semi-underground workplaces or workplaces located on the ground floor within priority areas (in which it is estimated that the average annual concentration of radon activities radon in the air exceeds the reference level in a significant number of buildings), in specific types of workplaces identified by the National Radon Action Plan, and in spas.

-In these workplaces the operator is required to carry out the measurement of radon using recognized dosimetry services and, in the event that the aforementioned reference level is exceeded, to implement corrective measures to reduce the concentration to the lowest level. low reasonably achievable.
-In this context, Legislative Decree no. 101/2020 introduces for the first time the professional figure of the expert in radon remediation interventions, who must be in possession of specific requirements on the subject.
-If, despite the application of corrective measures, the radon concentration remains above the reference level, the operator must carry out the assessment of the annual effective doses using the radiation protection expert.
-In the event that the results of the assessments are higher than the reference level in terms of effective dose equal to 6 mSv / year, the operator is required to apply certain measures provided for in Title XI "Exposure of workers".
+In these workplaces, the operator is required to measure radon using recognized dosimetry services and, if the aforementioned reference level is exceeded, to implement corrective measures to reduce the concentration to the lowest level. as low as reasonably achievable.
+In this context, Legislative Decree no. 101/2020 and subsequent amendments. introduces for the first time the professional figure of the expert in radon remediation interventions, who must possess specific requirements on the subject.
+If, despite the application of corrective measures, the radon concentration remains higher than the reference level, the operator must carry out an assessment of the effective annual doses with the help of a radiation protection expert.
+In the event that the results of the assessments are higher than the reference level in terms of effective dose equal to 6 mSv/year, the operator is required to apply certain measures provided for by Title XI of Legislative Decree no. 101/2020 “Exposure of workers”.

-The renewed regulatory framework also provides for the implementation of the National Action Plan for radon, as part of which to identify the strategies, criteria and methods of intervention to prevent and reduce long-term risks due to exposure to radon. .
+The renewed regulatory framework provided for the implementation of the National Radon Action Plan, within which to identify the strategies, criteria and methods of intervention to prevent and reduce long-term risks due to exposure to radon .
+The National Radon Action Plan 2023-2032 was adopted with the Prime Ministerial Decree of 11 January 2024, published in the Official Journal no. 43 of 02.21.2024 - SO n.
+10. ISIN ensures support to the competent Ministries within the scope of this Plan.

-Among the functions that the new decree assigns to ISIN in the matter of radon, there are that of the collection and recording of data produced at national level by the regional and provincial agencies for the protection of the environment (ARPA APPA) and by dosimetry services, all the RADON section of the new SINRAD (National Information System on Radioactivity) web portal.
-Furthermore, ISIN ensures support for the competent ministries in the context of the National Action Plan for radon.
+Among the functions that the new decree attributes to ISIN regarding radon, there are the collection and recording of data produced at a national level by the regional and provincial agencies for environmental protection (ARPA/APPA) and by the dosimetry services, within the RADON section in the new SINRAD web portal (National Information System on Radioactivity).
+ISIN also carries out indoor radon gas monitoring and control activities through its own measurement investigations.

-In the 90s the ISIN, then ENEA-DISP, and the Istituto Superiore di Sanità (ISS), in collaboration with the regional health departments and with the Regional Reference Centers for the Control of Environmental Radioactivity, now merged into the ARPA APPA, carried out a national survey on the concentration of radon in about 5,000 homes, from which the national average concentration of radon was estimated to be 70 Bq m-3, a value higher than the European average of about 55 Bq m-3 and the world one equal to about 40 Bq m-3.
-The average concentrations measured by the Regions and the Autonomous Provinces showed values ranging from about 25 Bq m-3 to about 120 Bq m-3.
-Nationally, it is estimated that in about 2% of homes the average annual concentration of radon is higher than 300 Bq m-3.
+In the 90s the ISIN, then ENEA-DISP, and the Istituto Superiore di Sanità (ISS), in collaboration with the regional health departments and with the Regional Reference Centers for the Control of Environmental Radioactivity, now merged into the ARPA /APPA, carried out a national survey on the concentration of radon in approximately 5,000 homes, from which the national average concentration of radon was estimated at 70 Bq m-3, a value higher than the European average of approximately 55 Bq m-3 and the global one equal to approximately 40 Bq m-3.
+The average concentrations measured by the Regions and autonomous Provinces showed values ranging from approximately 25 Bq m-3 to approximately 120 Bq m-3.
+At a national level it is estimated that in approximately 2% of homes the average annual radon concentration is greater than 300 Bq m-3.

-The estimates of the average concentrations of radon in the Regions and Autonomous Provinces and the estimated average value for Italy from the 1990s survey still represent a national reference.
-In addition to the ISIN, the Regions, through the ARPA APPA, subsequently carried out many other surveys, not only in homes, but also in schools and workplaces, carrying out tens of thousands of measurements of the average annual concentration of radon. .
-Taking housing as a reference, however, it should be noted that the percentage of homes measured is rather small compared to the total number of homes present on the national territory.
+The estimates of average radon concentrations in the Regions and Autonomous Provinces and the average value estimated for Italy from the 1990s survey still represent a national reference.
+Many other investigations were subsequently carried out not only by ISIN, but also by the Regions, through ARPA/APPA, not only in homes, but also in schools and workplaces, carrying out tens of thousands of measurements of the average annual concentration of radon.
+Taking homes as a reference, it should however be noted that the percentage of homes measured is rather small compared to the total homes present on the national territory.

-The regional surveys were carried out using different methods and criteria which, although valid for the purposes of the classification of territorial areas, make a direct comparison complicated.
-In order to undertake a process of harmonization of data at national level, also with the aim of representing in a more homogeneous way among the Regions and Autonomous Provinces the spatial variability of the radon concentration and to make the information usable, the ISIN started a collection of the estimates of the average concentrations of radon in the Italian municipalities processed by the ARPA APPA and, for Lazio, by the ISIN itself.
+The regional investigations were carried out using different methods and criteria which, although valid for the purposes of classifying territorial areas, make a direct comparison complicated.
+In order to undertake a process of data harmonization at national level, also with the aim of representing the spatial variability of radon concentration in a more homogeneous way between the Regions and autonomous Provinces and of making the information usable, the ISIN has started a collection of estimates of average radon concentrations in Italian municipalities developed by ARPA/APPA and by ISIN itself.

 Radiometric laboratories